c410-f3r/c410-f3r.github.io/content/thoughts/a-flexible-and-modular-framework-to-solve-np-problems/index.md

 <h4 class="is-4 subtitle">NP-Problems</h4>

 One of the reasons of why it is very hard to find feasible solutions for Non-deterministic Polynomial Problems are due to their large search spaces.
 Take for example the classic Traveling Salesman problem (TSP), the set *S* of all possible traveling combinations is *N*! with *N* being the number of cities.
-Now imagine an instance with 80 cities, then *S* will be equal to 7,156945705×10¹¹⁸ and no supercomputer in the world in be able to brute-force every combination of this set that is much greater than the number of atoms or the age of the universe.
+Now imagine an instance with 80 cities, then *S* will be equal to 7,156945705×10¹¹⁸ and no supercomputer in the world will be able to brute-force every combination of this set that is much greater than the number of atoms or the age of the universe.

 > Curiously, it is not mathematically proven if P≠NP or P=NP